UPDATE: This post was updated on March 25, 2025 to include conversions for metric measurements and nutrition information.

 Equipment

-Most importantly, you'll need a knife and cutting board (I like to use a Wusthof Classic 8" Chef's Knife).
-You can also use a mandoline to slice the potato "disks" before cutting them into fries.
+You'll need a knife and cutting board (I like to use a Wusthof Classic 8" Chef's Knife).
+You can also use a mandoline to slice the potato "disks" before cutting them into fries if that's easier for you.
+You'll also need two half-sheet baking pans.

 Storage

-Refrigerator Storage: If you have leftovers, store the fries in an airtight container in the fridge for up to 3-4 days.
-Reheat the fries in the microwave for about 30-60 seconds.
+Refrigerator Storage: Store leftover fries in an airtight container in the fridge for up to 3 days.
+Reheat the fries in the microwave for about 30 seconds when you're ready to serve.

 Recipe FAQ

-I recommend cutting the potatoes into a dish (with either a mandoline or a sharp knife), and then slicing into individual fries of your preferred size.
+I recommend cutting the potatoes into a disk (with either a mandoline or a sharp knife), and then slicing into individual fries of your preferred size.

 Fresh rosemary will give you the best flavor, but in a pinch, you could use dried rosemary (use 1 teaspoon dried herbs in place of 1 Tablespoon fresh herbs).
 Another option would be to use another fresh herb, such as fresh parsley, in place of the rosemary!